bkw777/notice.sh/README.md

 * Remove unnecessary here-docs (they create temp files behind the scenes)
 * Remove unecessary subshells
 * General optimizing and tightening
 * Fix the handling of actions.
-For a lengthy explaination of the problem and the fix, see [mainline_changes.txt]()
+For a lengthy explaination of the problem and the fix, see [bkw777/mainline/blob/master/lib/notify_send/mainline_changes.txt](https://raw.githubusercontent.com/bkw777/mainline/master/lib/notify_send/mainline_changes.txt)
 * Also a lot of admittedly gratuitous stylistic changes because I just prefer short variable names except where actually useful, and I just prefer "foo && { stuff }" vs "if foo ;then stuff ;fi"  etc.

 # notify-send.sh